ka9cql/ChunkedHttp200_OK_proxy/README.md

 # ChunkedHttp200_OK_proxy
 Python 3 HTTP proxy with keepalive, chunking and "200 OK" header IMMEDIATELY upon connect

-I wrote this proxy to stand inbetween N8N LLM workflows (Embeddings step, specifically) due to n8n's reliance upon the Undici HTTP/HTTPS client's default "3e5" millisecond (300 second / 5 minute) timeout for HTTP requests.
+I wrote this proxy to stand inbetween N8N LLM workflows (Embeddings step, specifically) due to n8n's reliance upon the Undici HTTP/HTTPS client's default "3e5" millisecond (300 second / 5 minute) timeout for HTTP(S) requests.
 This timeout manifests itself as "Headers Timeout Error" or "Body Timeout Error" when trying to use locally-running embeddings.

 Undici could change its default, n8n could override this default, or individual n8n workflow components could override it.
 But rather than waiting for any of those to occur, you can use this proxy to stand inbetween n8n Embedding components and any locally-running vectorstore (PostgreSQL/pgvectors, qdrant, etc.).